Trump waives right to speedy trial as Georgia prosecutor seeks to try him with 18 others next month

 Trump's latest move is in line with efforts the early front-runner for the Republican presidential nomination has taken in his other cases to delay proceedings while he seeks a return to the White House in the 2024 election.
 He is facing prosecution in a state case in New York, as well as federal cases in Washington and Florida.

-The waiver of a speedy trial, which an attorney for Trump said was filed Tuesday, came on the heels of a brief filed by Willis’ office that all the defendants should be tried together because of efficiency and fairness issues.
+The waiver of a speedy trial was filed Tuesday on the heels of a brief filed by Willis’ office arguing that all the defendants should be tried together because of efficiency and fairness issues.
 Prosecutors said holding several lengthy trials instead of one beginning on Oct.
 23 would “create an enormous strain on the judicial resources” of the court and would favor the defendants tried later, who would have the advantage of seeing the state’s evidence and arguments ahead of time.

 According to Georgia law, any defendant who files a demand for a speedy trial has a right to have a trial begin within the court term when the demand is filed or in the next court term.
 Court terms in Fulton County are two months long and begin the first Mondays in January, March, May, July, September and November.